 Source : Wim de Meester of The Netherlands and Chorley and "Footprints on the sands of time" by Oliver Clutton-Brock and John Baines (Son of WO Harold Baines)

 Date record last updated : 6 October 2019

 Sgt Lionel Martin, 1294190, Wireless Operator / Air Gunner, Royal Air Force Volunteer Reserve, Nationality : United Kingdom, KIA 24 May 1943, Aged 21

 Son of George and Elizabeth Martin, of Stowmarket, Suffolk.

-On the 23 May 1943 at 23.15, Sterling MZ261 coded BU-T lifted off from Chedburgh, in Suffolk on the nights operations.
+On the 23 May 1943 at 23.15, Stirling MZ261 coded BU-T lifted off from Chedburgh, in Suffolk on the nights operations.
 The target for the night was a bombing raid on Dortmond which included several other 214 Squadron aircraft.
 This was destined to be their last flight.
-It is unknown exactly what happened, possibly flack or a nightfighter, but Sterling MZ261 crashed at Unna about 15km ENE of Dortmund.
+It is unknown exactly what happened, possibly flack or a nightfighter, but Stirling MZ261 crashed at Unna about 15km ENE of Dortmund.
 Initially the crew were buried here but they were later taken re-interred in the Reichswald Forest War Cemetery.

 Can any one provide information on the other people in the picture and where/when it was taken?

 Source : Martin Alford, nephew of Donald Alford & CWGC & Claire Old (Great niece of Lionel Martin)